 - 1. Seniors or juniors who successfully completed the first year and are returning for the second year of a program. - 2.
 Juniors applying for the first year of a program. - 3.
 Seniors applying for the first year of a program. - 4.
-Freshmen and sophomores applying for the first year of a program.
+Sophomores applying for the first year of a program.